How to Complete Your OFII Validation After Landing in France (VLS-TS Guide)

 The timbre fiscal for VLS-TS validation is purchased at timbres.impots.gouv.fr, the official French tax stamp portal operated by the Direction Générale des Finances Publiques.

 The amount varies by visa category and is updated periodically by the French government.
-For most non-student VLS-TS holders (including visitor, employee, and talent categories), the validation fee has been in the range of 200 euros, though this can change.
-For student VLS-TS holders, the fee is typically lower, around 50 euros.
-Always check the current amount directly on the ANEF portal or France-Visas at the time you initiate your validation.
+Under the 2026 finance law, the tax rose on May 1, 2026: for most non-student VLS-TS holders (including the visitor category), it is now 300 euros, up from 200 euros.
+For students and certain other categories that qualify for the reduced rate, it is now 100 euros, up from 50 euros.
+Always check the current amount directly on the ANEF portal or France-Visas at the time you initiate your validation, since these figures change.
 Do not rely on amounts shared on expat forums, as these can be outdated.

 When purchasing the timbre, select the category that corresponds to your visa type.
 You will receive a reference code by email.
 This code is what you enter into the ANEF validation form.
 It is single-use and valid for a limited period after purchase, so coordinate the purchase and the form submission on the same day.